ppattss/sudoku_generator_MATLAB/README.md

 Any feedback and/or contributions are welcome.

 TO DO LIST:
-- Add validation check for solutions prior to saving.
+- Add validation check for solutions prior to saving, (currently, invalid solutions that reach backtracking limit as saved).
 - Fix helper functions.

 Release notes: